-Welcome to the first edition of Absolutely Clickable a weekly roundup of posts on endpoint protection, cybersecurity, compliance, and anything related to keeping your networks protected from threats.
+Welcome to the first edition of Absolutely Clickable a regular roundup of posts on endpoint protection, cybersecurity, compliance, and anything related to keeping your networks protected from threats.

 Absolute has launched a device reclamation service for schools in the U.S. and Canada.
 No more excuses like my dog ate my Chromebook or “iPad?
 What iPad?”.
 Absolute can manage the entire process of getting devices back at the end of the school year.
 Learn more on the Absolute Blog: Absolute Launches Device Reclamation-as-a-Service.